SenseNet/docs.sensenet.com/content/concepts/basics/07-settings.md

 # Local and global settings
 Settings in sensenet can be either global or local.

-**Global settings:** stored in the `/Root/System/Settings` folder or can be found on the Setup page of the admin UI.
+**Global settings:** stored in the `/Root/System/Settings` folder or can be found on the Setup page of the admin UI (see the settings icon in the lower left corner on the image above).
--> screenshot

 **Local settings:** any folder can contain a system folder named Settings for storing settings files related only to those parts of the repository that override or extend global settings.